 Schedule My Consultation

-If you’re ready to schedule your micro needling procedure or simply want to learn more about the procedure, Dr. Rowe can give you the answers and reassurance you need to make the decision that’s right for you.
+If you’re ready to schedule your micro needling procedure or simply want to learn more about the procedure, our doctors can give you the answers and reassurance you need to make the decision that’s right for you.
 To schedule your private consultation, call 212-628-7300.